huntermonk/huntermonk.github.io/_posts/2022-1-2-working-hard-final.md

 It was a fairly aggressive goal.
 I stop my timer if I take a phone call, make food, get mail, or anything not work related.
 Given that fairly strict definition of work, it is still a solid performance.

 I will make my goal next year.

+_Edit: The output in the picture doesn't quite make sense because I ran it on 1/2/2022 instead of during 2021.
+I worked 2,644.91 hours in 2021 - 155.09 hours short._